Bertiscoding/y8s0kd27/README.md

 - I did not to implement a log-in functionality for authorization.
 So two User objects are hardcoded from the seeding db and with the current user entering a name, the view assumes the current user is logged in and therefor authorized to create, updated and delete their respective comments
 - No unlimeted nesting: The user is able to reply to comments, but can’t reply to replies of a comments
 - When editing the "Save"-button serves as a save- and abort-button.
 I did not add an additional button
+- I did not spend time on improving the user experience, by having smooth transitions, auto-scroll to the comment last added/edit etc.
+- Only added 3 tests for the main functionality.
+Of course you can (and should) always test more granular, for the sake of time, three should be sufficient
+- I ran into race condition issues when loading the user first from the localStorage.
+That is why the method to get it is so extensive, to ensure, the user is there from the start, while not delaying the app